Download our summary table to identify which checks are required

 For appointees from another school/college who've been in employment within the last 3 months, you can request a new enhanced DBS check for these staff, if you wish.
 Or, you can:

-• Use the DBS Update Service to check that the information on their existing certificate is still current (if the appointee has subscribed to the service)
+- Use the DBS update service to check that the information on their existing certificate is still current (only if the appointee has subscribed to the service, and you have their consent)

-Use our risk assessment to help you decide whether to accept an existing DBS certificate or carry out a new check (if you're in a maintained school, check first whether your local authority (LA) has guidance on this).
+Use our risk assessment to help you decide whether to accept an existing DBS certificate or request a new one (if you're in a maintained school, check first whether your local authority (LA) has guidance on this).

 Understand the different types of DBS check